Key takeaways:

 After you have eaten, your body releases the satiety hormone, leptin.

-Along that leptin signaling pathway is the MC4R receptor, which is part of transmitting the signal into the neuronal cells.
+- The MC4R receptor is part of the leptin signally pathway, transmitting the signal into the neuronal cells.

 There are hundreds of research studies on the genetic variants of MC4R, and most of the variants studied show a decrease in MC4R, resulting in increased BMI.
 If there aren’t enough of the receptors generated by the cell, then the ‘stop eating’ signal can be impaired.
 Thyroid hormone levels also play a role in the production of MC4R.[ref]

-Digging a little deeper, the melanocortin-4 receptor (MC4R gene) is a receptor that binds to a hormone called α-MSH, which is a melanocyte-stimulating hormone. α-MSH binding to the MC4R receptor gets the ‘full signal’ through.
-Another molecule called the agouti-signaling peptide also can bind to the MC4R receptor, blocking it from binding with α-MSH.
+However, another molecule called the agouti-signaling peptide can also bind to the MC4R receptor, blocking it from binding with α-MSH.
 The agouti-signaling peptide can be thought of as an ‘off switch’, with α-MSH being the ‘on switch’.

-MC4R deficiency is not only tied to increased appetite and higher BMI throughout life but also tied to greater muscle mass as well.
+MC4R deficiency is not only tied to increased appetite and higher BMI throughout life, but also to greater muscle mass.
 In my mind, the term ‘big-boned’ leaps to mind, which is backed up by studies showing the relation to bone mass, fat mass, and the MC4R variants.[ref][ref]

 Previously, I mentioned that some MC4R variants are tied to higher BMI throughout life.
 A study looked at infants carrying the MC4R variant and found no differences in birth weight based on the variant, but by 2 weeks of age, they could detect a difference in BMI and appetite.[ref]